pravega/pravega/documentation/src/docs/deployment/run-local.md

 -->
 # Running Pravega

 Running in local machine allows us to get started using Pravega very quickly.
-Most of the options uses the standalone mode which is suitable for most of the development and testing.
+Most of the options uses the standalone mode which is suitable for most of the development and testing purposes.

 The prerequisites for running in local machine is described below.